Opentrons/opentrons/api/docs/v2/new_modules.rst

 Changes with the GEN2 Temperature Module
 ----------------------------------------

-The Temperature Module GEN2 has a plastic insulating rim around the plate and plastic insulating shrouds designed to fit over our aluminum blocks, mitigating an issue where the Temperature Module GEN1 would not be able to sufficiently cool itself when a Thermocycler profile was ongoing in the same robot.
+The GEN2 Temperature Module has a plastic insulating rim around the plate, and plastic insulating shrouds designed to fit over our aluminum blocks.
+This mitigates an issue where the GEN1 Temperature Module would have trouble cooling to very low temperatures, especially if it shared the deck with a running Thermocycler.

 Changes with the GEN2 Magnetic Module
 -------------------------------------

-Compared to the older version, the Magnetic Module GEN2 uses smaller magnets.
+The GEN2 Magnetic Module uses smaller magnets than the GEN1 version.
 This mitigates an issue where beads would be attracted even when the magnets were retracted.

-This also means the attraction times for the magnets have increased:
+This means it will take longer for the GEN2 module to attract beads.

 Recommended Magnetic Module GEN2 bead attraction time:
     - Total liquid volume <= 50 uL: 5 minutes